Azure/bicep-types-az/generated/_tsp/cosmos-db/microsoft.documentdb/2026-04-01-preview/types.md

 * **name**: string {minLength: 1, maxLength: 100, pattern: "^[a-zA-Z0-9]+(-[a-zA-Z0-9]+)*$"} (Required, DeployTimeConstant): The resource name
 * **properties**: [ClusterResourceProperties](#clusterresourceproperties): Properties of a managed Cassandra cluster.
 * **systemData**: [SystemData](#systemdata) (ReadOnly): Azure Resource Manager metadata containing createdBy and modifiedBy information.
 * **tags**: [Record](#record): Tags are a list of key-value pairs that describe the resource.
 These tags can be used in viewing and grouping this resource (across resource groups).
 A maximum of 15 tags can be provided for a resource.
 Each tag must have a key no greater than 128 characters and value no greater than 256 characters.
-For example, the default experience for a template type is set with \"defaultExperience\": \"Cassandra\".
-Current \"defaultExperience\" values also include \"Table\", \"Graph\", \"DocumentDB\", and \"MongoDB\".
+For example, the default experience for a template type is set with "defaultExperience": "Cassandra".
+Current "defaultExperience" values also include "Table", "Graph", "DocumentDB", and "MongoDB".
 * **type**: 'Microsoft.DocumentDB/cassandraClusters' (ReadOnly, DeployTimeConstant): The resource type

 ## Resource Microsoft.DocumentDB/cassandraClusters/dataCenters@2026-04-01-preview